 How To Put The Fun Back In To Your Wedding Planning

-With spring nearly upon us and the wedding season hotting up, your special day will be getting nearer and nearer.
+With the end of the year nearly upon us and your special day will be getting nearer and nearer.
 Judging from the flurry of orders that have arrived at The Pretty Wedding Shoe’s inbox, I am sure you are ready to start firming up some ideas and start your wedding planning in earnest!

 Roll back a year and that describes me and my daughter and I do remember being a bit daunted by all we had to do.
 Her and her fiancé didn’t want a long engagement, so there was only 10 months from proposal to walking down the aisle.
 That was a pretty tight schedule given that we were making a lot of the things ourselves!